-The results reveal substantial and polarising public belief in key tenets of the GRT among the German population, with varying levels of endorsement for the weak and strong versions of the narrative.
-Most respondents agree to some extent with the core components of the weak GRT: that immigration from the Middle East and Africa will soon make white Europeans a minority in "their" countries (mean=6.5 on the 0-10 scale), and that as whites become a minority in Germany, it will be harder to maintain order and the German way of life (mean=6.1).
-Additionally, a plurality agrees that Islam is incompatible with German society, so continued Muslim immigration will lead to a divided society (mean=5.9).
+(mean = 6.5 on the 0-10 scale), and that as whites become a minority in Germany, it will be harder to maintain order and the German way of life (mean = 6.1).
+Additionally, a plurality agrees that Islam is incompatible with German society, so continued Muslim immigration will lead to a divided society (mean = 5.9).

-Overall, 39% of German respondents score 6 or more on the first four questions, indicating their effective endorsement of the weak GRT narrative.
+Overall, 39 per cent of German respondents score 6 or more on the first four questions, indicating their effective endorsement of the weak GRT narrative.
 Belief in the strong GRT, which includes conspiratorial explanations and implicit calls for action, is less prevalent but still significant.
-A plurality agrees that the demographic changes are part of a deliberate plan by elites to replace Europeans (mean=3.8), and 18% of the sample score 6 or more on all six narrative component questions.
-However, only 4% of the sample give the maximum score of 10 on all six questions (although this could also be a result of "speeders" and the 3% margin of error).
+A plurality agrees that the demographic changes are part of a deliberate plan by elites to replace Europeans (mean = 3.8), and 18 per cent of the sample score 6 or more on all six narrative component questions.
+However, only 4 per cent of the sample give the maximum score of 10 on all six questions (although this could also be a result of "speeders" and the 3% margin of error).

-Importantly, the distributions of responses across the various GRT belief items exhibit a roughly bimodal pattern, with respondents clustering at the low and high ends of the scale, indicating polarised views on both.
-This polarisation in responses is present despite the common tendency among survey respondents to pick a middle option.
-When explicitly asked about their belief in the GRT, 29% respond 6 or more, suggesting a substantial minority is aware of and supports the strong GRT narrative at least to some extent.
-Indeed, similar to the number of people who can be categorized as endorsing the strong GRT narrative, 18% say that they both have heard of the term and that it describes the current reality of ethnic change.
+Importantly, the distributions of responses across the various GRT belief items exhibit a roughly bimodal pattern, with respondents clustering at the low and high ends of the scale, indicating polarized views on both.
+This polarization in responses is present despite the common tendency among survey respondents to pick a middle option.
+When explicitly asked about their belief in the GRT, 29 per cent respond 6 or more, suggesting a substantial minority is aware of and supports the strong GRT narrative at least to some extent.
+Indeed, similar to the number of people who can be categorized as endorsing the strong GRT narrative, 18 per cent say that they both have heard of the term and that it describes the current reality of ethnic change Figure 1.

-Figure 1: Distribution of public belief in GRT components
+Figure 1.
+Distribution of Public Belief in GRT Components.

-Note: the figures display the proportion of respondents who can be categorized as believing (i.e. repond 6 or higher) in weak (top), strong (middle), or explicit (bottom) components of the GRT.
+Note: The figures display the proportion of respondents who can be categorized as believing (i.e., Respond 6 or higher) in weak (top), strong (middle), or explicit (bottom) components of the GRT.
+GRT=Great Replacement Theory.

-Descriptive results II: sociodemographic correlates of public belief in the GRT
+Descriptive Results II: Sociodemographic Correlates of Public Belief in the GRT

-The analysis of GRT beliefs across socio-demographic categories reveals notable patterns and differences (see Figure 2).
-As expected, less educated respondents from the former East Germany with no migration background show higher endorsement of both weak and strong GRT narratives compared to those with more education, migration background, and from the former West Germany.
-Interestingly, the gender and the income gaps in GRT beliefs are less pronounced than might be expected, with poorer men exhibiting only slightly higher levels of agreement compared to richer women.
+The analysis of GRT beliefs across sociodemographic categories reveals notable patterns and differences (see Figure 2).
+As expected, less educated respondents from the former East Germany with no migration background show higher endorsement of both weak and strong GRT narratives compared to those with more education, a migration background, and from the former West Germany.
+Interestingly, gender and income gaps in GRT beliefs are less pronounced than might be expected, with poorer men exhibiting only slightly higher levels of agreement compared to richer women.
 This suggests that susceptibility to the GRT is not primarily driven by gender-based or income-based factors.